mocs524/greybus-spec/source/special.rst

 one end of the connection to be established, and the second Interface ID and CPort ID define the other end.

-CPort flags can be specified as a bitwise-or of flags in *flags*, and are defined in table :num:`table-svc-connection-create-request-flags`.
+<GYBS.A.0205.001>CPort flags can be specified as a bitwise-or of flags
+in *flags*, and are defined in table :num:`table-svc-connection-create-request-flags`.</GYBS.A.0205.001>
 When set, the corresponding feature is enabled.
 For example, specifying CSD enables |unipro| Controlled Segment Dropping.